fulldecent/aion-aip040/README.md

   ```

 * Periodically update mvnw if necessary.
 We recognize upstream as https://github.com/takari/maven-wrapper
 * Periodically review AVM and other Maven dependencies and update if necessary.
 TODO: document how to do this.
+[Issue #27](https://github.com/fulldecent/aion-aip040/issues/27)

 ## License